sidravi1/sidravi1.github.io/_posts/2019-11-10-logit-choice-model.md

     effect when estimating average preferences that when forecasting substitution patterns.* (pg.
 36)

 Nice.
-We'll do an experiment later to test this out as well.
+We'll do an experiment later to test one of these violations as well.

 ### From utility to probabilities

 You can check out the book for the derivation.
-I'll just outline the key bits that will b relevant when we do some simulations.
+I'll just outline the key bits that will be relevant when we do some simulations.

 The probability that the decision maker chooses alternative $i$ over $j$ is:

 $$
 \begin{aligned}
 P_{ni} &= Prob(V_{ni} + \epsilon_{ni} \gt V_{nj} + \epsilon_{nj} \,\, \forall j \ne i) \\
+& ...\\
 &<insert\,\, math>\\
+& ...\\
 P_{ni} &= \frac{exp(\beta' x_{ni})}{\sum_j exp(\beta' x_{nj})}
 \end{aligned}
 $$

-The key thing is how that decision is made.
 A decision maker is simply comparing two utilities and picking the one that is higher.
+We don't get to see those idiosyncratic errors but the decision maker experiences them.

 ## Power and Limitations of the Logit